tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-20-git-techniques.md

 ### Merge a Divergent Feature Branch
 Sometimes a long-running `dev` branch carries dozens of experimental commits, but you want a single polished commit on `main`.
 A careful squash-and-cherry-pick flow keeps history readable and limits risk on `main`.

-1. **Inspect the history.** Find the first commit where real work begins so you know what to keep.
-A quick view is `git log --oneline main..dev`.
+1. **Inspect the history.** Find the commit just before the first commit where real work begins so you know what to keep.
+Quick tip: Use gitlens to find the branching point
 2. **Squash the work.** Soft-reset to the commit just before the real work, which leaves your changes staged, then create the clean commit.

    ```bash